joshuafuller/atak-vns-offline-routing-generator/README.md

 ### Development Setup:
 1. Fork the repository
 2. Make your changes
-3. Test with a small state (Delaware recommended)
+3. Test with a small region (Delaware recommended)
 4. Submit a pull request

 ## 📞 Support